mhossein7/3MET/README.md

 ```

 Time-series plots assume 5-minute acquisition intervals by default and label the
-x-axis in hours at 4-hour intervals.
-Override this with:
+x-axis in hours at 4-hour intervals:

 ```bash
 TMET OLP --address /path/to/experiment \